agee11/FetchExercise/README.md

 # FetchExercise

-This is a Maven Project.
 I recommend using the IntelliJ IDE to run the script as Maven is bundled with their IDE.

+Link to install IntelliJ IDEA Community version: https://www.jetbrains.com/idea/download/?section=windows
+# Project Details
+Language: Java

+Testing Framework: Selenium

+Build Automation Tool: Maven

 ## Running the script
 1. Import project into IDE.